Global Maritime History – Author’s Style Guide

 1.0 Proposals for essays

-Proposals should be submitted as a Microsoft Word document or within the body of an email to: email@example.com.
+Proposals for Blogs or Articles should be submitted as a Microsoft Word or Open Office document to: Sam McLean, our Social Media Editor.
 Work in progress and finished essays should be supplied in either Microsoft Word or LibreOffice/OpenOffice text document formats.
+For book reviews, contact our Book Reviews Editor Dr Erin Spinney.

 2.1 References to living or deceased persons